Charges dismissed against Barry Morphew as search closes in on wife Suzanne’s body

 All charges have been dropped against Barry Morphew just days before his murder trial was scheduled to start, as investigators believe they are close to finding the body of his missing wife Suzanne.

-Fremont County Judge Ramsey Lama dismissed the charges against Mr Morphew on Tuesday morning after prosecutors filed a motion asking the court to dismiss the charges without prejudice.
+Fremont County Judge Ramsey Lama dismissed the charges against Mr Morphew on Tuesday morning after prosecutors filed a motion asking the court to dismiss them without prejudice.

-Dismissal without prejudice means that the charges can be filed again at a later date.
+Dismissal without prejudice means that the charges can still be filed again at a later date.

-DA Linda Stanley said in the motion that they believe investigators are close to finding Ms Morphew’s body in a “remote and mountainous” region close to the Morphew family home where she was last seen alive.
+DA Linda Stanley said in the motion that investigators believe they are close to finding Ms Morphew’s body in a “remote and mountainous” region close to the family home where she was last seen alive almost two years ago.

 The mother-of-two vanished without a trace back on Mother’s Day 2020 after she reportedly left the home she shared with her husband in Chaffee County, Colorado, to go on a bike ride.

-Mr Morphew told police he left his wife that morning to travel to a construction job.
+Mr Morphew told police he left his wife at their home early that morning to travel to a construction job in Denver.

+She was reported missing by a neighbour when the couple’s two daughters were unable to get in contact with her while they were on an out-of-state trip.
+Her bike was found on a trail close to their home.

-The 49-year-old has never been seen or heard from since.
-She is presumed dead but her body has never been found.
+The 49-year-old has never been seen or heard from since and is presumed dead.

+Extensive searches have been carried out at various locations including land around the Morphew’s home and on a plot of land previously owned by Mr Morphew, but her body has never been found.

-Mr Morphew, her husband and the father of their two daughters, was arrested and charged with her murder in May 2021 - almost exactly one year to the day from his wife’s disappearance.
+Her husband was arrested and charged with her murder in May 2021 - almost exactly one year to the day from his wife’s disappearance.

 As well as first-degree murder, he was also charged with tampering with a human body, tampering with physical evidence, possession of a dangerous weapon and attempting to influence a public servant